-The syllabus for each academic subject is planned in accordance with the National Curriculum and the skills and content are broadly in line with the National Curriculum and are updated to reflect changes in this document when appropriate.
-The Primary Framework is a key resource.
-In addition to English, Mathematics,

-Science, Computing, History, Geography, RE, P4C and PSHE, there is specialist teaching in Music, Drama and PE throughout the Junior School.
-Forest School is introduced in Reception and facilitated by Level 3 qualified Forest Leaders to Year 4.
+The skills and content for each academic subject is planned in accordance with the National Curriculum and are updated to reflect changes in this document when appropriate.
+In addition to English, Mathematics, Science, Computing, History, Geography, RE, Philosophy, Friendology and PSHE, there is specialist teaching in Music, Art, DT, Spanish, French, Drama, Reading for Pleasure and PE throughout the Junior School.
+Forest School is introduced in Reception and facilitated by Level 3 qualified Forest Leaders up to Year 4.
 Spanish is introduced in Reception and taught to Year 6; additionally, French is introduced at Year 3.
-Art/DT is taught by a specialist teacher from Year I to Year 6.
-Some subjects may be taught by other members of staff other than the Form Teacher, often the Subject Lead, which is good preparation for the transition to Senior School.
+Art/DT is taught by a specialist teacher from Year 1 to Year 6.
+Some subjects may be taught by other members of staff other than the Form Teacher, often the Subject Lead or a General Teacher, which is good preparation for the transition to Senior School.